QuaCaTeam/quaca/docs/tutorials/newfeature.md

 If you followed the above steps, there should be no error, showing us that our tests indeed succeded.

 # (4. Document your code)
-To keep matters short we did not include any comments in the above code examples.
+To keep matters short, we did not include any comments in the above code examples.
 You should, however, include documentation on what you have coded in the form of comments inside the header files as well as in the source files.
-Idealy you should also write a corresponding `.md` file in the documentation folder `docs/`.
+Ideally, you should also write a corresponding `.md` file in the documentation folder `docs/`.